python-virtualenvwrapper/virtualenvwrapper/docs/source/developers.rst

 The documentation for virtualenvwrapper is written in reStructuredText and converted to HTML using Sphinx.
-The build itself is driven by Paver.
+The build itself is driven by make.
 You will need the following packages in order to build the
 docs:

 - Sphinx